BashCooler/hydit/README.md

 ## Quick start

 > Before you start BACK UP YOUR DATABASE!
-Hydit is unlikely to break it, but it definitely has the capability to do so.
+Hydit is unlikely to break anything, but it definitely has the capability to do so.
 Remember that I'm not a professional dev and I can mess things up.
 So, backup your stuff and keep an eye on your actual database

 1. Install the latest version from [Releases](https://github.com/BashCooler/hydit/releases)
 2. Enable API in your Hydrus client, follow these [instructions](https://hydrusnetwork.github.io/hydrus/client_api.html)